gracenolan/Notes/interview-study-notes-for-security-engineering.md

 - Privacy incidents vs information security incidents
 - Know when to talk to legal, users, managers, directors.
+- Run a scenario from A to Z, how would you ...

 - Good practices for running incidents
 	- How to delegate.